bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 https://github.com/bertofurth/Seagate-Central-Utils

-A pre-compiled Linux v5.16.20 kernel based on the instructions in this guide is currently available in the "Releases" section of this project at
+A pre-compiled Linux v5.x.x kernel based on the instructions in this guide is available in the "Releases" section of this project at

 https://github.com/bertofurth/Seagate-Central-Slot-In-v5.x-Kernel/releases